dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ## Testing

--I have tested that this website works on different browsers:Chrome, Microscoft Edge and Safari.
+- I have tested that this website works on different browsers:Chrome, Microscoft Edge and Safari.

 - All of the features in this project work as intended.
 Clicking the logo takes you back to the home page.
 Clicking on each option on the menu takes you to the intended pages.
 Clicking the social media icons on the footer also takes you to the home pages of these different social media websites.